Robertboy18/Personal-Website/about.md

 **Joseph, Robert**, et al. “Making Reinforcement Learning Experiments More Reproducible and Computationally Efficient.”
 Undergraduate Research Symposium, University of Alberta, 2022, pp. 15–16.

-> Abstract: The Arcade Learning Environment (ALE) is a well-known testing ground for reinforcement learning agents.
+**Abstract**: <div align="left">The Arcade Learning Environment (ALE) is a well-known testing ground for reinforcement learning agents.
 MinAtar, short for miniature Atari, was introduced in 2018 by researchers at the University of Alberta and Google Brain/Deepmind as a new set of environments that capture the general mechanics of specific Atari games while simplifying the representational complexity to focus more on the behavioral challenges.
 Seaquest, Breakout, Asterix, Freeway, and Space Invaders are all counterparts of Atari games in MinAtar.
 Currently, the implementation of these gaming environments is slow, and we refactored the whole